Sorce: http://vista.blorge.com/2012/03/18/cloud-computing-is-expected-to-create-14-million-new-jobs-worldwide-by-2015/ |

 Reduced IT costs

-Moving to cloud computing may reduce the cost of managing and maintaining IT systems.
-Rather than purchasing expensive systems and equipment for business, it can reduce costs by using the resources of the cloud computing service provider.
-We may be able to reduce operating costs because:
+Rather than purchasing expensive systems and equipment for business, it can reduce costs by using the resources of the cloud computing service

-· the cost of system upgrades, new hardware and software may be included in the contract
+upgrades, new hardware and software may be included in the contract

-· no longer need to pay wages for expert staff
+pay wages for expert staff

-· energy consumption costs may be reduced
+consumption costs may be reduced

-· there are fewer time delays.
+there are fewer time

 Scalability

-Business can scale up or scale down the operation and storage needs quickly to suit our situation, allowing flexibility as our needs change.
-Rather than purchasing and installing expensive upgrades ourself, the cloud computer service provider can handle this for us.
+scale up or scale down the operation and storage needs quickly to suit our

 Business continuity

-Protecting our data and systems is an important part of business continuity planning.
-In the cloud ensures it is backed up and protected in a secure and safe location.
-Being able to access data again quickly after any distraction allows to conduct business as usual, minimising any downtime and loss of productivity.
+is backed up and protected in a secure and safe location.
+Being able to access data again quickly after any distraction allows to conduct business as usual, minimising any

 Collaboration efficiency